htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

 New Features:

+- Added singularity launcher wrapper script that runs inside the container and launches the job proper.
+If this fails to run, HTCondor detects there is a problem with the container runtime, not the job, and reruns the job elsewhere.
+Controlled by parameter :macro:`USE_SINGULARITY_LAUNCHER` :jira:`1446`

 - If the startd detects that an exited or evicted job has leftover, unkillable processes, it now marks that slot as "broken", and will not reassign the resources for that slot to any other jobs.
 Disabled if :macro:`STARTD_LEFTOVER_PROCS_BREAK_SLOTS`